Accio/2020-05-InstallAndRunLanguageTools/README.md

 * Using `--languagemodel` alone did not increase the number of issues reported.
 Is it automatically activated?
 * Using `--word2vecmodel` increased the number of issues to 14.
 However, the additional reported issues are mostly redundant.

 On a regular laptop (HP 9470m, i5-3427U, 8G memory), it took about 6.5s to examine the ext, or about 1.2 second to examine one sentence.
+The speed may not be the fastest, but it is much faster than I can write:)

+The whole directory is about 21G, including ngram and word2vec models for English and German.
+It will probably fit on a 32GB SD card.

 ## To do

+* Configure the tool to check markdown files
-Migrate the system onto a Raspberry Pi and run a server that checks texts.
+* Migrate the system onto a Raspberry Pi and run a server that checks texts.